sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Publication quality tables in LaTeX
+Short desc    : Publication quality tables in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The package enhances the quality of tables in LaTeX, providing
+Descript     : The package enhances the quality of tables in LaTeX, providing
              : extra commands as well as behind-the-scenes optimisation.
              : Guidelines are given as to what constitutes a good table in
              : this context.
 From version 1.61, the package offers longtable